ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/getting-started-audit.rst

 Understanding variables:

-- Uppercase variable are the only ones that should need changing
+- Uppercase variables are the only ones that should require changes.
 - lowercase variables are the ones that are discovered or built from existing.

 .. code-block:: bash